Last Updated on 7 months by Francesca Egay

 Drive more social shares to underperforming (or new) posts

-CoSchedule provides you insights to your blog and allows you to leverage your findings into more shares or traffic to your underperforming blog posts.
+CoSchedule provides you insights into your blog and allows you to leverage your findings into more shares or traffic to your underperforming blog posts.

-Once you determine the post with the most shares, you can dig up an old but relevant posts related with your most shared one.
+Once you determine the post with the most shares, you can dig up an old but relevant post related to your most shared one.

 CoSchedule does not provide the Twitter share count.
 Since BuzzSumo gives you access to users who have tweeted your post, you can pick off any top post from the list to analyze.